 As might be expected, parks, nature areas, and preserves make for the best locations for birding in southeast Michigan.
 While the list of birding locations in and around the Metro-Detroit area is long and varied, there are a few locations that have earned some national and maybe even international renown.

-The park spreads over 1607 acres.
-Its river backwaters and coastal wetlands also attract waterfowl to the area, as does the Wild Celery that grows in the Detroit River and the Trenton Power Plant that heats the water and keeps the lakefront free of ice.
+The park covers over 1,607 acres.
+Its river backwaters and coastal wetlands attract waterfowl to the area, as does the Wild Celery that grows in the Detroit River, and the Trenton Power Plant that heats the water and keeps the lakefront free of ice.

-Several exotic birds have also been spotted among the 300 species of birds reported in the park, including the Glossy Ibis from Florida, White Pelican and White-Tailed Eagle.
+Several exotic birds have been spotted among the 300 species of birds reported in the park.
+This includes the Glossy Ibis from Florida, White Pelican, and White-tailed Eagle.

 Checklist: Birds of Pointe Mouillee State Game Area

-- Belle Isle Park was ranked by Bird Watching Daily as one of the best locations for birding in the nation.
+Bird Watching Daily ranked Belle Isle Park as one of the best locations for birding in the nation.
 While Belle Isle Park was the only location listed in the southeast region of Michigan, it ranked 13th out of the 160 birding hot spots chosen.

 Belle Isle is an island located in the Detroit River just northeast of Rivard Plaza and Chene Park on the Detroit Riverfront.
 In addition to migrating waterfowl and songbirds, the Pileated Woodpecker and Northern Saw-whet Owl have been spotted on the island.

 If you like your birds rare when birding in southeast Michigan, then finding the best locations for birding may be more of a challenge.
-There is at least one tool, however, that will help you to find that bird that's visiting our shores on a lark or through a navigational error: Michigan Rare Bird Alert archives rare-bird reports from birders across the state.
+There is at least one tool that will help you to find that bird that's visiting our shores on a lark or through a navigational error: Michigan Rare Bird Alert.
+This site archives rare-bird reports from birders across the state.

 Michigan State Bird